October 2018–June 2019, 90 course hours

 Applications must include your personal information, professional experience and objectives, up-to-date resume and letter of reference from your supervisor.
 Carefully consider your short-answer responses to ensure your government career objectives align with our high expectations for participants.
 You may save your application and return to it later.

 If you have further questions, please see the FAQ section.Apply for LEAP

-The Leadership Excellence for Acquisition Professionals is divided into two basic activities: learning and doing.
+The Leadership Excellence for Acquisition Professionals program is divided into two basic activities: learning and doing.
 During classroom sessions, participants explore foundational leadership principles from experienced instructors and alongside their federal acquisition peers.
 And then they put those classroom lessons to use when they return to their day-to-day jobs.

 Participants further reinforce classroom lessons by working on results project teams to hone their leadership and collaboration skills under the guidance of an expert coach.
 And the results projects are more than just a program assignment—these projects address real-world challenges and have the potential to truly benefit agencies.